Skip to main content

 An unaccompanied asylum seeking child (UASC) is defined by the Home Office as a young person under the age of 18 making an application for asylum in his or her own right in the UK and is not being cared for by an adult who, by law or custom, is responsible for doing so.

-A child or young person who is an unaccompanied asylum seeking child, will be regarded as in need of accommodation provided under Section 20 Children Act 1989, until an assessment concludes that they are no longer in need of this service.
+A child or young person who is unaccompanied and seeking asylum, will be regarded as in need of accommodation provided under Section 20 Children Act 1989, until an assessment concludes that they are no longer in need of this service.

 Upon arrival (either as an LA transfer or Spontaneous Arrival) Peterborough Virtual School will initiate a Personal Education Plan (PEP) electronic document; this will include collecting information on the previous education experience - including first language literacy and numeracy ability.